 Respond yes or no to Question 6d).
 If yes, include the office population and/or Special Purpose Space (SPS) population (Full Time Employee (FTE) and/or non-FTE) for Shared Services Canada in section 7, Anticipated Population, and section 8, Special Purpose Space, respectively.

 Please enter the full name, telephone number and e-mail address of the Shared Services Canada representative.

 7. Anticipated Population

 Using the chart provided, indicate the current approved population (FTE and non-FTE) at occupancy start date and the anticipated (growth) population at mid-term occupancy for office space and Special Purpose Space for the client department or agency including Shared Services Canada, where applicable.
 When completing this questionnaire, the client department or agency representative must consult with a counterpart representative in Shared Services Canada until an official agreement has been reached and/or completed between both organizations, as required.

-Please refer to the Best Practice: Office Space Allocation - Population Data, Effective Date: July 2008 (PDF Version 80 KB) (Help with Alternative Formats).
+Please refer to the Best Practice: Office Space Allocation - Population Data, Effective Date: July 2008 (page available on Government of Canada network only).
 The PSPC representative can provide the client department or agency representative with a copy of this best practice upon request.

 Enter the total office population (FTE and non-FTE), based on full-time equivalency.